Mission and Core Values

 We value getting it right by persevering in adverse circumstances and maintaining integrity in all aspects of the research process.
 Because getting it right often requires making and learning from mistakes, we value undertaking research in a culture that privileges listening, dialogue, reflection, open-mindedness, and questioning assumptions.

-We value making discoveries that advance understanding of problems affecting human flourishing.
-We especially value creating opportunities for student researchers to make these discoveries.
+We value discoveries that advance our understanding of threats to human flourishing.
+We especially value opportunities for student researchers to participate in these difference-making activities.
 We want our data and tools to generate new insights, knowledge, and understanding with potential to improve the well-being of people around the world.

 The Cline Center for Advanced Social Research is a unit of the College of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign.
 The Cline Center is organized into six teams overseen by the Director: Administration, Analytics and Data Management, Analyst Operations, Communication, CyberInfrastructure, and External Engagement.
 In addition, the Cline Center’s computer servers are administered by the ATLAS group in the College of Liberal Arts and Sciences.
 The Director is advised by an Advisory Committee made up of campus faculty from a diverse range of units.